-- Completion of the Free Application for Federal Student Aid (FAFSA) is required.
+- Completion of the Free Application for Federal Student Aid (FAFSA).
 Do it at least 3 weeks before the scholarship deadline.
-The Federal School Code for WCC is 002328. - Applicant must be a citizen of the United States or an eligible noncitizen, such as a permanent resident alien, or someone who has been granted asylum or refugee status by the United States government.
+The Federal School Code for WCC is 002328. - Applicants must be a citizen of the United States or an eligible non-citizen, such as a permanent resident alien, or someone who has been granted asylum or refugee status by the United States government.
 Persons who are in the United States holding a non-immigrant visa are not eligible. - Applicants must have at least a 2.0 cumulative grade point average in classes relevant to the applicant's area of study.
 Applicants with less than a 2.0 may also be considered, but only with a recommendation from Counseling.
-Applicants who are new students should submit interim grades or high school transcripts. - Applicant must attach one letter of recommendation from an instructor/counselor/employer or a professional who can address applicant's ability to succeed in an academic environment. - Applicant must attach a typed personal statement of academic and career goals, which should include a brief statement about why the applicant should receive a scholarship (150 words maximum).
+Applicants who are new students should submit interim grades or high school transcripts.